loveencounterflow/coffeenode-mojikura/README.md

 you even noticing.
 It is perfectly possible to mistype keys, or to add multiple values where only a single value is allowed.
 Imagine one day you find these two meta-phrases in your collection:

-    (m)phrase:2a82f9bcbc27,added:0,(d)date/2013-11-11
+    (m)phrase:"2a82f9bcbc27",added:0,(d)date:"2013-11-11"
-    (m)phrase:2a82f9bcbc27,addid:1,(d)date/2013-11-12
+    (m)phrase:"2a82f9bcbc27",addid:1,(d)date:"2013-11-12"

 How many errors can you spot?
 There are (probably) three: One, it makes little sense to record two different times a given fact has entered the database (note the identical subject IDs).
 Two, there's (probably) a spelling error in the second phrase.
-Three, the index of the second phrase is (probably) bogus, assuming there is no phrase matching `(m)phrase:2a82f9bcbc27,addid:0,*`.
-That's because, as it stands, MojiKura does not check keys, values or indices—that's your job.
+Three, the index of the second phrase is (probably) bogus, assuming there is no phrase matching `(m)phrase:"2a82f9bcbc27",addid:0,*`.
+As it stands, MojiKura does not check keys, values or indices—that's your job.

 I like to think about data normalization and data integrity much like i think about static / strict vs. dynamic / loose / duck typing in programming languages: static typing is *awesome* when it's optional, and